What Is Static Application Security Testing (SAST)?

 What Is SAST?

-Static Application Security Testing (SAST), also known as static analysis security testing, is an open-source testing methodology that scrutinizes source code and uncovers security vulnerabilities early in the software development lifecycle (SDLC)
+SAST, also known as static analysis security testing, is an open-source testing methodology that scrutinizes source code and uncovers security vulnerabilities early in the software development lifecycle (SDLC).

 Types of SAST Vulnerabilities Impact of the Vulnerabilities